jkburges/puller/README.md

-Example bash to get the pulls that I'm interested in:
+Example bash to get the pulls in which I'm interested:

 ```
 cat pulls | sort -r | grep "\[]" | egrep -v "jkburges$"